KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

-This setting controls what application opens when you choose :ref:`edit_clip` for a clip in the project tree.
+This setting controls what application opens when you choose :ref:`edit_clip` for a clip in the project bin.
 Note there is no application for video editing - because **Kdenlive** is a video editor.
 Images and audio files are edited by the external applications defined here.
 The video player is used by the DVD wizard previewer.

 Capture